-Item Description Authenticate Mode Specifies the authentication mode: none - No authentication is set.
+Item Description Authenticate Mode Specifies the authentication mode: • none - No authentication is set.
 Pre-shared secret - Specifies the shared key function for both sides of the tunnel.
 Username/password - Specifies authentication using a CA Certificate, Username and Password.
-X.509 Certificate (multiclient) - Activates the X.509 authentication in multi-client mode.
-X.509 Certificate (client) - Activates the X.509 authentication in client mode.
-X.509 Certificate (server) - Activates the X.509 authentication in server mode.
+X.509 Certificate (multiclient) - Activates the X.509 authentication in multi-client mode. • X.509 Certificate (client) - Activates the X.509 authentication in client mode. • X.509 Certificate (server) - Activates the X.509 authentication in server mode.
+Security Mode Choose the security mode, tls-auth or tls-crypt .
+We recommend to use the tls-crypt mode for the security reasons.
+In this mode, all the data is encrypted with a pre-shared key.
+Moreover, this mode is more robust against the TLS denial of service attacks.
 Pre-shared Secret Specifies the pre-shared secret which you can use for every authentication mode.
 CA Certificate Specifies the CA Certificate which you can use for the user-name/password and X.509 Certificate authentication modes.
 DH Parameters Specifies the protocol for the DH parameters key exchange which you can use for X.509 Certificate authentication in the server mode.
 Local Certificate Specifies the certificate used in the local device.
 You can use this authentication certificate for the X.509 Certificate authentication mode.
 Local Private Key Specifies the key used in the local device.
 You can use the key for the X.509 Certificate authentication mode.
 Username Specifies a login name which you can use for authentication in the username/password mode.
 Password Specifies a password which you can use for authentication in the username/password mode.
 Enter valid characters only, see chap.
+2.3!

-1.4.1!
-Extra Options Specifies additional parameters for the OpenVPN tunnel, such as DHCP options.
+Item Description Extra Options Specifies additional parameters for the OpenVPN tunnel, such as DHCP options.
 The parameters are proceeded by two dashes.
-For possible parameters see the help text in the router using SSH - run the openvpnd --help command.
+For possible parameters see the help text in the router using SSH - run the openvpndhelp command.

-Table 36: OpenVPN Configuration
+Table 33: OpenVPN Configuration